Character prefix completion

 Welcome to |g|p

 Note that this is not a new problem.
-The problem of conditional sampling given mismatched segmentation is a well-known problem in classic NLP.
+The problem of conditional sampling with mismatched segmentations is well-studied in classic NLP.
 It is most prominent in latent segmentation models, such as hidden semi-Markov models.
-In the rest of this post, we will identify a minimal to solve this problem and provide some code.
-Our solution will require forward passes of an LM, where is the largest number of characters in a token.

 Problem setup